We have a number of research projects suitable for undergraduate students through to doctoral candidates including:

 Western Sydney University students completing the MEpi or MPH courses with a view to undertaking a PhD need to ensure they complete the 2-year pathway comprising at least 50% research training as follows:

 - Appropriate research methods subjects (40cp) such as: Introduction to Epidemiology, Introduction to Biostatistics, Analytical Approaches in Epidemiology, Controversies in Epidemiology, Statistical Methods in Epidemiology, Qualitative Research Methodology in Health, Research Protocol Design and Practice

 - Independent research project (40cp): Dissertation

-HDR students are expected to actively contribute to the research community at THRI.
+HDR candidates are expected to actively contribute to the research community at THRI.
 This includes participation in monthly research meetings as well as representing THRI in the broader research community at Western and the local and regional communities with whom we work.

-- THRI holds monthly research meetings for HDR students to support your development as independent researchers.
-There are two streams: the qualitative methods meeting is held on the 4th Monday of each month while the quantitative methods meeting is held on the 3rd Tuesday of each month.
-Depending on the methods used in your project you may attend one or both meetings.
+- THRI holds monthly research meetings for HDR candidates to support your development as independent researchers.
 These meetings are designed to further develop methodological skill and provide a collegial environment to raise research issues and share expertise.
-While the meetings are facilitated by an Academic staff member, the topics covered in each meeting are decided upon by the student cohort.
+While the meetings are facilitated by an Academic staff member, the topics covered in each meeting are decided upon by the group.

-- Students are expected to participate in the 3MT competition at least once during their candidature.
-THRI provides training to help prepare students for this competition and to develop your skills in pitching your research to diverse audiences including health care providers, community organisations, and policy makers.
+- Candidates are expected to participate in the 3MT competition at least once during their candidature.
+THRI provides training to help prepare candidates for this competition and to develop your skills in pitching your research to diverse audiences including health care providers, community organisations, and policy makers.
 Details about the 3MT competition can be found on the GRS website.

 If you are interested in undertaking postgraduate research training (i.e. MPhil or PhD) at THRI, please follow the steps below: